raghavian/raghavian.github.io/_pages/about.md

 News
 ======
-* Check out the ongoing reading group we are hosting on Sustainable Machine Learning [here](https://github.com/raghavian/SustainML).
+* Check out the ongoing reading group on Sustainable Machine Learning hosted by us[here](https://github.com/raghavian/SustainML).
 * 2023-04: Contributed to a popular news article in [Süddeutsche Zeitung](https://www.sueddeutsche.de/wissen/chat-gpt-energieverbrauch-ki-1.5780744) on the carbon footprint of large language models.
 * 2023-01: Funding for one PhD student to study fronto-temporal dementia with AI at St. Andrews University as co-applicant
 * 2023-01: [Paper](https://pubs.rsc.org/en/content/articlehtml/2022/dd/d2dd00086e) accepted to Digital Discovery